 Have you ever heard anyone say, “I believe everything in the Bible, literally?”
-Well, if you have, that person is probably misguided.
+Well, if you have, then that person is probably misguided.
 Why is that?
 There is a big difference in saying that the Bible is the inerrant Word of God and saying that every word should be taken literally.
-Take a look at the teachings of Jesus in the Sermon on the Mount: Jesus said, “If your right eye makes you stumble, tear it out, and throw it from you; for it’s better for you to lose one of the parts of your body than for your whole body to be thrown into hell.”
+Take a look at the teachings of Jesus in the Sermon on the Mount.
+Jesus, Himself, said, “If your right eye makes you stumble, tear it out, and throw it from you; for it’s better for you to lose one of the parts of your body than for your whole body to be thrown into hell.”

-Jesus was not actually urging us to pluck our eyes out.
+Jesus was not actually urging us to pluck out our eyes.
 He was talking about the seriousness of sin, and how we must repent of sin, lest we wind up in hell.
 But, if every word Jesus uttered is taken literally, every one of us must immediately gouge out both eyes!
 Remember that Jesus taught in parables, metaphors and allegories.
 He used these devices to make the broader spiritual point.
 Does that water down Scripture?
 Absolutely not.
 Jesus was simply using memorable illustrations to communicate perfect truth.
-And that’s where the guidance of the Holy Spirit comes in to play; to help us distinguish between literal truth and a parable, thereby allowing us to understand the rich truths of our faith.
+And that’s where the guidance of the Holy Spirit comes in to play, helping us distinguish between literal truth and parables, and allowing us to understand the rich truths of our faith.

 Did you know your purchases can make a difference?
 AmazonSmile donates to Right From The Heart Ministries Inc when you do your holiday shopping at smile.amazon.com/ch/58-1995651.